-The BAFTA US Student Film Awards are an annual event celebrating the works of the next generation of talented and innovative filmmakers.
+The BAFTA Student Film Awards are an annual event celebrating the works of the next generation of talented and innovative filmmakers.

-Featuring an evening of student films selected by a panel of industry professionals, BAFTA members are invited to select the best film on the night, which receives the BAFTA US Student Film Award.
+Featuring an evening of student films selected by a panel of industry professionals, BAFTA members are invited to select the best films on the night in 3 categories, each of which receives the BAFTA Student Film Award.
 A Special Jury comprised of entertainment industry luminaries also recognizes a film with the Special Jury Prize.

-Submissions to the BAFTA US Student Film Awards are accepted from any accredited US universities with film programs.
-Previously limited to the film schools of Southern California, in 2015, for the first time the event expanded to include schools from across the US.
+Submissions to the BAFTA Student Film Awards are accepted from film programs at universities and colleges from around the world.
+Previously limited to the film schools of the US, in 2017, for the first time the event expanded to include schools from around the world.

 In addition to the Award, the winning filmmaker is also given a year’s opportunity to attend BAFTA events, seminars and screenings for a year to support their pursuits during this important early stage of their filmmaking career.